vega/vega-label/README.md

   - If `lineAnchor` is `begin`, label is at the beginning of the line.
 Otherwise, label is at the end of the line.
   - **Note**: this flag only work with group line mark as a base mark using reactive geometry.

-- `markIdx`: use when the reactive geometry's mark type is `'group'`.
+- `markIndex`: use when the reactive geometry's mark type is `'group'`.

   - To specify which mark in the group is to used to calculate anchor points for labels.